andrearufo/nova.css/README.md

-# nova.css
+# Nova.css

-Super simple and light CSS framework
+Nova.css is an(other) simple and minimalistic CSS framework for your webpages.
+Made in pure SCSS and compiled with Gulp